-- i.
-Three times a year Claire Edmeades/Ali Mathers check the expiry dates for all medication stored at school. - j.
-Claire Edmeades/Ali Mathers along with the parents of children with medical conditions, ensures that all emergency and non-emergency medication brought in to school is clearly labeled with the child's name, the name and dose of the medication and the frequency of dose.
+- j.
+Claire Edmeades/Ali Mathers along with the parents of children with medical conditions, ensures that all emergency and non-emergency p.
+Parents at this school are asked to collect medication brought in to school is clearly labeled with the child's name, the name and dose of the medication and the frequency of dose.
 This includes all medication that children carry themselves. - k.
 All medication is supplied and stored, wherever possible, in its original containers.
-All medication is labelled with the child's name, the name of the medication, expiry date and the prescriber's instructions for administration, including dose and frequency. - I. Medication is stored in accordance with instructions, paying particular note to temperature. - m.
+All r.
+Named members of staff Claire Edmeades/Ali medication is labelled with the child's name, the name of the medication, expiry date and the prescriber's instructions for administration, any that have expired.
+This check is done at including dose and frequency. - I. Medication is stored in accordance with instructions, paying particular note to temperature. - m.
 Some medication for children at this school may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
 Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised children or lockable as appropriate. - n.
 All medication is sent home with children at the end of the school year.
-Medication is not stored in summer holidays.

-o.
-It is the parent's responsibility to ensure new and in date medication comes into school on the first day of the new academic year.
+Medication is not stored in summer holidays. - o.
+It is the parent's responsibility to ensure new arranged with the local authority's and in date medication comes into school on the first day of the new academic year.